WalidMF/WalidMF/README.md

   I'm Walid Mostafa from Egypt
   <br>
   <br> - 📚 I have a bachelor's degree in computer science and education
-  <br> - ⚡ I have a certificate from ITI Institute in "full-stack web development using PHP" track
+  <br> - ⚡ I have a certificate from ITI Institute in "full-stack web development using php" track
   <br> - 🔭 I work as a freelancer in web development
 </p>